Getting Eiffel Tower tickets is easy! Follow my guide to find the way that best suits you.

-It’s now finally time to go up the tower – but the minute you get there, you face the harsh truth: the line to get Eiffel Tower tickets is almost as long as the height of the tower.
+It’s now finally time to go up the tower – but the minute you get to the entrance of this incredible monument, you face the harsh truth: the line to get Eiffel Tower tickets is almost as long as the height of the tower.
 It looks like you’ll be standing there for two hours at least.
 You are ready to give up and settle to take photos of it from a distance.

 Don’t give up though!
 There are ways to get Eiffel Tower tickets without having to wait in line for hours and I promise you will love every moment of your visit.

-In this post, I will tell you how to get tickets to the Eiffel Tower so that you don’t have to wait in line for hours.
-But first, let me provide some information on what you can expect when visiting the Eiffel Tower.
+In this post, I will tell you how to get tickets to the Eiffel Tower so that you don’t have to queue for hours.
+But first, let me provide some information on what you can expect when visiting.

 Why You Must Visit The Eiffel Tower When In Paris

 A city as beautiful as Paris well deserves a visit – in fact, I believe that repeat visits are not only advisable but actually necessary in this case.
 The city is huge, with so many interesting places to visit for any taste and interest.
-From parks to art galleries, from monuments to quaint neighborhoods, Paris really has it all.
+Parks, art galleries, many a monument, quaint neighborhoods: Paris really has it all.

 There’s more than a reason why Paris attracts millions of visitors each year.
 This is one of the World’s most visited cities, second only to Bangkok.
-What this inevitably means is that Paris is crowded.
-A city that already is so populated ends up feeling all the more packed because there are so many tourists, and each and every one of them is visiting the same attractions – including the Eiffel Tower.
+What this inevitably means is that Paris and the Ile-de-France region are crowded.
+A city that already is so populated ends up feeling all the more packed because there are so many tourists, and each and every one of them is visiting the same attractions.